Politics

 Hassan said it was obvious that tackling corruption remained one of the president’s main priorities.

-She said it was in line with the president’s vision that the event was organised, to provide a platform for constructive review and interrogate government’s approach to anti-graft campaign.
+She said it was in line with the president’s vision that the event was organized, to provide a platform for constructive review and interrogate government’s approach to anti-graft campaign.

 The executive director added that the platform also sought to proffer alternative opinions for robust, effective and sustained interventions in the anti-corruption fight and effective usage of the recovered money.